-Goodwill is not amortized but is reviewed for impairment on an annual basis utilizing a two-step process.
+As goodwill does not decline in value, straight-line amortization of goodwill over an arbitrary period does not reflect the economic reality.
+Therefore, in order to present a true and fair view of the economic reality, under U.S. GAAP, the Company's goodwill is considered indefinite-lived and is not subject to amortization.
+Goodwill is reviewed for impairment utilizing a two-step process on an annual basis, during the quarter ended December 31, or when there is a significant change in events or circumstances that indicate the fair value of the goodwill may be less than its carrying value.
 The first step requires the Company to compare the fair value of the reporting unit to its respective carrying value, which includes goodwill.
 If the fair value of the reporting unit exceeds its carrying value, the goodwill is not considered impaired.
 If the carrying value is higher than the fair value, there is an indication that an impairment may exist and the second step is required.
 In step two, the implied fair value of goodwill is calculated as the excess of the fair value of a reporting unit over the fair values assigned to its assets and liabilities.
 If the implied fair value of goodwill is less than the carrying value of the reporting unit's goodwill, the difference is recognized as an impairment loss.

 The Company's finite-lived intangible assets consist of core developed technology and collaboration agreements, were recorded at fair value at the time of their acquisition and are stated within the Company's consolidated balance sheets net of accumulated amortization and impairments.
 The finite-lived intangible assets are amortized over their estimated useful lives using the economic use method, which reflects the pattern that the economic benefits of the intangible assets are consumed as revenue is generated from the underlying patent or contract.
 The useful lives of the Company's intangible assets are primarily based on the legal or contractual life of the underlying patent or contract, which does not include additional years for the potential extension or renewal of the contract or patent.
-The Company's intangible assets were all acquired as part of the EDT acquisition in the twelve months ended March 31, 2012, as described in Note 3, Acquisitions.